Explore the future of accounting through AI with insights from industry leaders. Learn about AI's transformative potential and its impact on...

 For some more in-depth tactics on what’s working right now, you can read how 3 UK accounting firms are using social media to win new clients.

-80% of the population in the United States has a social networking profile in 2021, which probably means that your ideal clients are on there, somewhere.
+80% of the population in the United States has a social networking profile, which probably means that your ideal clients are on there, somewhere.
 This is why you’re seriously missing out if you don’t use this marketing technique to your advantage.

 Added to that, social media is a great way to start conversations with prospective clients.
 When you get into a rhythm of posting and sharing content, you'll start to receive messages outlining their queries and problems and from here you'll be able to generate leads and start to move them through your sales process, starting out with a discovery call.